sparkfun/artemis_dev_platform/README.md

 ## Getting Started
 * Install [Docker](https://hub.docker.com/?overlay=onboarding)
 * When the Docker installer asks, you will need Linux containers
+* You will need to allow access to your file system
+* The install may require you to log out and log back in or reboot your machine

 Bash | CMD Prompt | Description
 --- | --- | ---